-Not researching our climate can mean you might end up purchasing things you already have at home and could bring with you such as jackets, hats and gloves.
-On the other hand, bringing things you probably won’t need (or won’t be able to use) like too much clothing, too many appliances (hair dryers, curling irons, shavers, cellphones that won’t work here) can add to your budget either at the airline counter (overweight luggage) or when you have to pay someone else to cart your luggage around while you’re here (taxi drivers, kids and bellhops at hotels and airports), or pay to store your luggage while you're on shorter legs of your trip.
+Not researching Bolivia’s climate can mean you might end up purchasing things you already have at home and could bring with you such as jackets, hats and gloves.
+On the other hand, bringing things you probably won’t need (or won’t be able to use) like too much clothing, too many appliances (hair dryers, curling irons, shavers, cellphones that won’t work here), can add to your budget either at the airline counter (overweight luggage) or when you have to pay someone else to cart your luggage around while you’re here (taxi drivers, kids and bellhops at hotels and airports), or pay to store your luggage while you're on shorter legs of your trip.
 By the way, Bolivia's electricity is 220V in most cities (except for La Paz).

-3. Use credit cards and travelers checks and don’t bring enough cash.
+3. Use credit cards and don’t bring enough cash.

 The surest way to waste money is to use credit cards.
 First of all, you’ll pay an extra 3% to use them anywhere you go.
 Secondly, many places don’t accept them.
-Travelers checks are also exchanged (for an extra cost) in just a few places.
 Running out of money is another problem.
-If you have to have someone send you money via Western Union you’ll blow a big wad of cash!
+If you have to have someone send you money via Western Union, you’ll blow a big wad of cash!
 Most banks will charge a triple withdrawal fee at overseas ATMs and credit cards charge exorbitant interest rates on cash advances.
 Read up on Bolivian currency, where to exchange money, and how to handle money in Bolivia.

-4. Ignore great small hotels and hostels because they sound “unknown”.
+4. Ignore great hotels and hostels because they are “unknown”.

 There are many small hotels and hostels that are clean, comfortable and provide good service in Bolivia.
 You don’t need to stay at a big expensive hotel.
 I'm not suggesting you put up with cockroaches, but unless you're planning on spending a lot of time in bed or watching TV, how often will you really be in your room anyway?
-One of the best ways to find a cheap but good hotel is to get a personal recommendations so I strongly encourage you to visit the travel forums and hotel review (and pay it forward - leave your opinions for someone else to benefit from if you've already traveled Bolivia).
+One of the best ways to find a cheap but good hotels in Bolivia is to get a personal recommendations.
+I encourage you to visit our Bolivia travel forum and Bolivia hotel review (and pay it forward - leave your opinions for someone else to benefit from if you've already traveled Bolivia).